Home

 If you don't want long hair, part your hair on the side or add fullness on top.

-The round face shape is the rarest face shape.
+The round face shape is the rarest face shape of all.

 Long Face Shape